Table of Contents on Multidimension

 - Sensory Overload: Excessive use of visual and auditory stimuli can lead to sensory fatigue and negative effects on mental health.

-- Dependency: Multidimensional experiences, especially in video games and virtual reality, can become addictive and harm daily life.
+- Addiction: Multidimensional experiences, particularly in video games and virtual reality, can become addictive and disrupt daily life.

 - Information Control: Multidimensional media can be used to manipulate and control information, raising concerns about freedom of expression and democracy.

-3D creation professions encompass a specialized set of professionals tasked with bringing concepts and ideas to life through three-dimensional digital environments.
-These experts, such as 3D modelers, animators, texture artists, lighting artists, and visual effects (VFX) artists, use advanced software to model, animate, texture, light, and create special effects, thereby contributing to the creation of captivating and immersive visual works.
+3D creation careers encompass a specialized group of professionals responsible for bringing concepts and ideas to life through three-dimensional digital environments.
+These experts, such as 3D modelers, animators, texture artists, lighting artists, and visual effects (VFX) artists, use advanced software to model, animate, texture, light, and create special effects, contributing to captivating and immersive visual works.

 3.1.1 3D Modelers